For many witches, Samhain marks the traditional New Year—a time to honour the dead, reflect on endings, and prepare for a new spiritual cycle.

 Combine herbs, crystals, and affirmations that encourage self-love and personal well-being into a spell jar, and keep it on your altar or bedside table.

-Rose quartz: A small piece of this crystal radiates love, compassion, and emotional healing energy.
+- Rose quartz chips – to radiate love, compassion, and emotional healing energy.

-Dried rose petals: Symbolic of love and beauty, rose petals enhance the energy of self-acceptance.
+- Sun-dried rose petals and buds – to enhance the energy of self-acceptance.

-Pink Himalayan salt: Represents purification and self-care, helping to release negativity and invite love.
+- Pink Himalayan salt for purification and self-care, helping to release negativity and invite love (also add these to your ritual bath for a total detox!)

-Honey or sugar: Symbolizes sweetness and attracts gentle, loving energy into your life.
+- Organic dark amber wildflower honey – for sweetness and to attract gentle, loving energy into your life.

-Small mirror or shard: Represents self-reflection and the ability to see your own worth.
+- Crushed mirror glass – for self-reflection and the ability to see your own worth.

 14. Study a new divination tool